dahliaOS/buildroot/.github/README.md

 I personally recommend a 4C/8T or better CPU with 16GB of RAM for optimal speeds.

-You will also need a decent amount of hard drive space, I reccomend around 50GB if you clear out the build directory often.
+You will also need a decent amount of hard drive space, I recommend around 50GB if you clear out the build directory often.

 It takes around 6 hours to build a full image from scratch on a Dell Optiplex 790 with a 3GHZ i5-2400 and 16GB of RAM.